WeihanLi/dotnet-exec/README.md

 ## Intro

-`dotnet-exec` is a command line tool for custom C# program entry point
+`dotnet-exec` is a command line tool for excuting C# program with custom entry point

 ``` sh
 dotnet-exec HttpPathJsonSample.cs